 Filter rules

 To do more fine grained filtering enable filter rules using the toggle in the accessory bar (or use control-f).
-Filter rules can be targeted to specific parts of the message and configured with more accurate matching logic.
+Filter rules can be targeted to specific details of the message and configured with more accurate matching logic.
 Each rule can be disabled using a checkbox.

 To save your current filter rule configuration